mattermost/mattermost-handbook/contributors/join-us/recruiting.md

 ## Interview Stages

-As a fully remote and global team, Mattermost interviewers are located in different timezones.
-Since we also interview candidates across different time zones, we schedule interviews one-by-one vs. as a panel of interviews on one specific date.
-Below are the typical stages and amount of interviewers a candidate can expect in a full interview process at Mattermost.
+As a fully remote and global team, Mattermost interviewers are located in different time zones.
+Since we also interview candidates across different time zones, we schedule interviews one-on-one as opposed to a panel of interviews on one specific date.
+Below are the typical stages and number of interviewers a candidate can expect in a full interview process at Mattermost.

 All interviews will take place over video.
 Interviewers will wait 5 minutes for a candidate to join before leaving the interview.
 We encourage candidates to email their recruiting contact and the Mattermost interviewer if they are not able to make a previously scheduled interview.